 You’re bound to ask the question what date does Easter fall on every year.
 As Easter is one of the movable public holidays whose calendar date varies every year.
 Easter is based on when spring starts (on 21 March) and the first full moon after that.
 If the full moon falls on a Sunday, Easter is celebrated the Sunday after.
 As a result, Easter falls on the first Sunday after these key dates.
 Which means:

-Easter falls on the Sunday after the first full moon in spring and this year that’s the 21th of April.
+Easter falls on the Sunday after the first full moon in spring and this year that’s the 2nd until the 5th of April.

 Are you asking where this determining of the date of Easter comes from?
 The actual state that spring starts (namely, the equinox) falls on a different date every year.
 Which is why the start of spring on the 21st of March is also a date defined by Christianity.
 The date of the full moon after spring starts also doesn’t correspond to the actual lunar cycle but is repeated on a 19-year cycle.
 As Easter Sunday falls on a Sunday after the spring full moon, Easter can only happen between 22 March and 25 April.
 This is based on the 19-year cycle that determines Easter Sunday.
 It is important that other public holidays like Maundy Thursday, Easter Monday or Corpus Christi are also based on the date of Easter and not fixed on one particular date.